naviem/ProfitTracker/README.md

 # Profit Tracker

-A comprehensive profit tracking application designed for resellers to manage inventory, track sales, and analyze business performance.
+A comprehensive profit tracking application designed for resellers to manage inventory, track sales, and analyze "business" performance.
+(It's just an application for resellers to keep track of their sales)

 ## Data Storage